Starting the node from source

 Starting the node

-Start the node using systemd
+Start the node using systemd.
+To do this:

 -